 The Ventura series has been the flagship watch models of Hamilton for decades.
 You will quickly notice what separates this timepiece from the first glance.
 The triangular case is undoubtedly unique, but that is not all it has to offer.

 The Hamilton Ventura Elvis 80 features the signature quality movement and construction of Hamilton watches.
 In terms of accuracy, it is right up there among the upper echelon of watches.
-The 42.
-5mm triangular case, as well as the band, is made from high-grade stainless steel.
+The 42.5mm triangular case, as well as the band, is made from high-grade stainless steel.

 Tissot Heritage Visodate Automatic Watch

-The Tissot Heritage is an excellent choice for those who prefer a traditional and elegant watch to accompany them all special occasions.
+The Tissot Heritage is an excellent choice for those who prefer a traditional and elegant watch to accompany them on all special occasions.
 With a classic, timeless design, the Heritage certainly earns its moniker.

-It is made from durable stainless-steel case with a diameter of 40mm attached to high-grade calfskin leather with the traditional buckle closure.
+It is made from a durable stainless-steel case with a diameter of 40mm attached to high-grade calfskin leather with the traditional buckle closure.
 The analog display uses the patented Swiss automatic movement to guarantee your clock will always be on time.

 The watch also has about 30m water resistance, so expect it to withstand splashes but it is not suited for complete water immersion.
 One of its unique design features is that transparent back case that shows off the ingenuity and care put into the development of these watches.